SOS! Ready for Change. Do I Need a Life Coach or a Therapist?

 Some will have already experienced therapy and want to shift their emphasis from understanding and integrating their past to cultivating new possibilities for the present and future.

-Many people seek out a coach when initiating change, such as contemplating or pursuing a new career direction and other times will do so when they are integrating and responding to changes they may not have chosen, such as a divorce or job loss.
+Many people seek out a coach when initiating change, such as contemplating or pursuing a new career direction.
+Other times, people hire a coach when they are integrating and responding to changes they may not have chosen, such as a divorce or job loss.

 Navigating change can be disorienting, lonely, bumpy for our relationships, and surface vulnerability - especially in a dominant culture that provides little literacy or acknowledgement of common change experiences, such as frustration, grief, liminality (the messy middle!), and not-knowing.